Elsie Addo Awadzi

-Mrs. Elsie Addo Awadzi is a Ghanaian international economic and financial lawyer who has worked professionally in various capacities in Ghana and internationally.
+Mrs. Elsie Addo Awadzi is a Ghanaian economic and financial lawyer.
 She was appointed by Ghana's President, Nana Addo Dankwa Akuffo Addo, as the 2nd deputy governor of the Bank of Ghana in February 2018.
 She is the second female to hold that position.
 She was elected as Chairperson of the Alliance for Financial Inclusion's Gender Inclusive Finance Committee in 2020.

 Education

 Elsie Addo graduated from the University of Ghana Business School and University of Ghana Faculty of Law with degrees in L.L.B (1993) and an M.B.A. in Finance (2000).
 She then furthered her education at the Georgetown University Law Center, where she acquired a master of law degree in international business and economic law (2012).

 She later proceeded to the Ghana School of Law and obtained her post-graduate Qualifying Certificate to practice Law in 1995.